STEPH-5/alx-system_engineering-devops/0x02-shell_redirections/README.md

  6-third_line:When you execute the script ./6-third_line, it will display the third line of the file iacta on the standard output.
 The script uses the head and tail commands to extract the third line from the file.
 8-cwd_state:When you run the script (./8-cwd_state), it will execute the ls -la command and redirect the output to the ls_cwd_content file.
 After running the script, you can verify the contents of the file using cat ls_cwd_content.
 9-duplicate_last_line:When you run the script, it will use the sed command to extract the last line of the file iacta and append it to the end of the file.
+10-no_more_js: When you run the script, it will use the find command to locate all regular files (-type f) with a .js extension (-name "*.js") in the current directory and its subfolders, and then delete them using the -delete option.